What Are Autism Meltdowns?

 This can include crying, screaming, hitting, or other physical outbursts.
 It is important to note that meltdowns are not the same as tantrums; they are a response to overwhelming sensory input or stressors that can be difficult for an autistic person to process.

-Not everyone with autism experience meltdowns.
+Not everyone with autism experiences meltdowns.
 Some people may experience shutdowns instead, which involve a withdrawal from social interaction and communication.
 Shutdowns can also be triggered by stressors such as sensory overload or changes in routine.

 Understanding what causes meltdowns and how they manifest is crucial in developing effective strategies to manage them.